mtplr/pyMol-cookbook/README.md

 # pyMol Cookbook

-pyMol cookbook for Protein Crystallography course @ University of Cologne (WS20).
+pyMol cookbook and quick notes for Protein Crystallography course @ University of Cologne (WS20).

 Table of Contents
 =================